JAlcocerT/JAlcocerT/content/blog/dev-saas-mermaidjs.md

 title: "Diagrams and workflows as a Code with Agents"
 date: 2025-11-15T12:20:21+01:00
 draft: false
-tags: ["AI SaaS","mermaidJSxopenai-editor","Grok vs Perplexity","Icons for Architects","Commet","Tech Talk"]
+tags: ["AI SaaS","MermaidJS x openai-editor","Grok vs Perplexity","Icons for Architects","Commet","Tech Talk"]
 description: 'From SliDev Editor to Mermaid Editor with OpenAI and Excalidraw.'
 url: 'ai-driven-diagrams'
 ---